nathanjhood/cmodule/README.rst

     121   LANGUAGES CXX
     122 )

+*Note* - I will possibly abstract the above CMake interaction away, and have everything defined centrally in the root package.json file.
+CMake has good tools for parsing JSON with, but I haven't much experience with these just yet.
+Stay tuned!

 The CMake configuration is set to follow the convention that all 'header' files, such as '*.h', '*.hpp' and so forth (usually containing the public-wide 'declarations' of your code), shall live in the "./include/<project_name>" directory, as depicted in the default project files in this repo.

 The CMake configuration is also set to follow the convention that all 'source' files, such as '*.cc', '*.cpp' and so forth (usually containing the 'definitions' of your code - note that the contents of this folder shall be compiled into a binary '*.node' file that only NodeJS can read), shall live in the "./src/" directory, as depicted in the default project files in this repo.